Mihai Ralea: Generic traits

 As seen by Zavarache, Ralea was a man of "outstanding intelligence" with an "encyclopedic knowledge, tightly aligned with the rhythms of Western culture."
 Ralea's contemporaries left remarks on not just his hyperactivity, but also his neglect of details, and his eclecticism.
-Pompiliu Constantinescu remarked of "petulant" Ralea: "Here is a soul who will not stand for the label of specialization!"
+Slama-Cazacu recalls his habit of reading articles, including scientific ones, "at a glance", and once appointing the staff of a psychology journal "with his nonchalant and hurried manner, calling out the names of people as he happened to see them in the room"; Pompiliu Constantinescu also remarked of "petulant" Ralea: "Here is a soul who will not stand for the label of specialization!"
 In 1926, Eugen Lovinescu dismissed Ralea as "a fecund ideologue, paradoxical in his association and dissociation of varied and superficial ideals that have happened to have points of contact with Romanian literature."
 He reads both Ralea and Suchianu as displays of "useless erudition" and "failure of logic".
 Completing this verdict, Monica Lovinescu saw Ralea as "not truly a literary critic", but "a sociologist, a psychologist, a moralist—a moralist with no morals, and yet a moralist".
 More leniently, George Călinescu noted that Ralea was an "epicurean" of "vivid intelligence", who only chronicled "books that he has enjoyed reading".
 His free associations of concepts were "very often surprising, quite often admirable".
 Ralea, Călinescu proposes, was Romania's own "little Fontenelle".

 After his French sojourn, Ralea infused Poporanism and collectivism with both Durkheim's corporatism and Marx's theory of "class consciousness".
 In his earliest work, he also referenced Ludwig Gumplowicz's ideas about the fundamental inequality of class-based societies.
 These references helped him build a critique of innate "class solidarity" as presumed by early corporatism, and also of Proudhon's mutualist economics.
 Despite this collectivist-functionalist outlook, and although he spoke out against art for art's sake, Ralea was adamant that strictly sociological explanations of creativity were doomed to fail.
 As he put it, all attributes of a writer were "subsidiary to [his] creative originality".
+Additionally, Ralea reduced aestheticism and social determinism to the basic units of "aesthetics" and "ethnicity".
+As he saw it, an ethnic consciousness was biologically and psychologically necessary: it helped structure perception, giving humans a reference point between the particularity and generality.